andyrichardson/tipple/docs/Configuration.md

 #### baseUrl

 This is the endpoint for your REST API.
-This will be prefixed to all URLs passed to the _useFetch_ and _usePush_ hooks.
+It will be prefixed to all URLs passed to the _useFetch_ and _usePush_ hooks.

 > Note: for consistency, it's best to avoid suffixing your baseUrl with a forward slash.